THE APPLICATION FOR OUR 2020 – 2021 COHORT IS NOW LIVE!!!!!

 - Maintain student information and records by tracking, logging and entering workshop/1:1 hours / time spent with students in database

-- Develop field trips and events that include college field trips, providing financial aid application assistance and a graduation ceremony.
+- Develop field trips and events that include college field trips, providing financial aid application assistance and career exposure opportunities.

 - Work closely with partner teacher(s) and other school staff to identify the right supports for individual students